Fuuzetsu/yukari/README.md

 General issues with the program
 ------
 This section will briefly describe what needs to be done with the program as a whole.
-* login verification -- the program doesn't test for successful login which results in a parsing exception later
+* log-in verification -- the program doesn't test for successful log-in which results in a parsing exception later
 * proper exception handling throughout the code -- currently the program exits on a failed download
 * more robust parsing -- given an incorrect page, the program will simply crash when the parser fails to read something; it would be more favourable to skip the page (while notifying the user) rather than have it abort in the middle of a large fetch job; given a torrent with data that was not accounted for at compile time will result in similar behaviour; I can't ensure that AnimeBytes doesn't change the formatting on the site but I should at least be able to be prepared for it instead of finding out the hard way
 * work out the exact settings I want to let the user change and how to let them change it -- e.g. simply letting the user pass in [CurlOptions] vs just letting them pass some data that we can then use as argument to curl (such as up/down speed)